-Unfortunately, most people end up staying in jail until their court appearance because most do not have a large sum of money sitting around in the bank.
+Unfortunately, most people end up remaining in prison until their court date due to the fact that a lot of do not have a large sum of money sitting around in the bank.

-Depending on the charge, the amount of bail can be steep.
-Not many defendants are able to post the bond.
-Our website will help you with bailing out your loved ones by connecting you to credible and affordable bail bond agents in High Point.
+Our website will help you with bailing out your loved ones by connecting you to credible and affordable bail bond representatives in High Point.

-When you contact a bonding company, you have to share these details:
+When you speak with a bondsman, you need to provide these details:

-- Your full name if you are the defendant
+- Your full name if you are the offender

 - The name and location of the jail where the defendant is detained